How to appear in search results and on Google

 I can find my site searching my company name, but not generic terms.

 This is the last and most common reason we hear of people not being able to find their site in rankings.
 Alot of people will expect that Google will automatically know what a company does, so show a site in the search rankings for that topic area immediately - and near the top of the results.
 The reality is Google only knows what you do based on what it is reading on your site.
 If your site is poorly optimised to relevant search terms for your industry, then you will always struggle to see it appear in those search results.
 You're also always in competition with other people wanting to appear in those searches, so while a 'do nothing' approach to search engine rankings can work, it generally takes a bit of effort to keep a site appearing in the rankings.

 So what do I do?

-There is ALOT that goes into search engine results, and a load more things to do to appear high in search results, but the above are the definite basics you want to follow.
+There is ALOT that goes into search engine rankings (and a load more things to do to appear high in search results) but the above are the basics you should think about implementing.
 If you need more guidance, or want to get 543 to help you with your search engine optimisation plans, feel free to contact us any time.